rahulvishwakarm/rahulvishwakarm/README.md

 - 👋 Hi, I’m Rahul Vishwakarma
 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning Bsc in Information technology
-- 💞️ I’m looking to collaborate on Software Engineering
+- 💞️ I’m looking to collaborate in Software Engineering
 - 📫 How to reach me rahulvishwakarma6189@gmail.com

 <!---